Skip to main content

 StatusCause

-400Missing Idempotency-Key, invalid body, or source_of_funds_proof exceeds 10 MB
+400Invalid body, customer is not a person, invalid base64 source_of_funds_proof, or source_of_funds_proof exceeds 10 MB

 401Invalid API key or missing CreateIdentification permission